Fire on Cape Town's Table Mountain under control, smoldering - WTMJ

 Dramatic videos and photos were posted on social media by people who came perilously close to the blaze on the slopes of Table Mountain, which is popular among runners and mountain bikers on the weekend.

 Lisette Lombard posted a video of herself escaping from the fire after going on a trail run on Sunday.
 She’s seen running, breathless, as plumes of smoke rise close behind her.
-She said her car and others left in a parking lot were completely burnt out and destroyed and she eventually found help from a group of firefighters coming up the mountain slopes.
+She said her car and others left in a parking lot were completely burnt out and she eventually found help from firefighters coming up the mountain.

 “When they told me that it (the fire) is out of control, that is when the penny dropped on how dangerous the situation was and how lucky I had got,” she told South Africa’s IOL news website.